The Warranty Game: Enforcing Your Product Warranty

 Buyers were expected to inspect the goods to be purchased and assure themselves that they were of good enough quality to be "salable among merchants who dealt in such goods" or, in other words, "merchantable."

-With the advent in the 19th century of mass production and trans-continental sales of goods shipped by railroad, personal examination became increasingly impossible, so the courts began implying a seller's warranty that the goods received would conform to the seller's description of the goods.
-If they did not, then they were not considered salable among merchants, or, in other words, not merchantable.
+This worked very well when sellers and buyers met face-to-face to conduct a sale.
+But ith the advent in the 19th century of mass production and trans-continental sales of goods shipped by railroad, personal examination became increasingly impossible.
+In response, the courts began implying a seller's warranty that the goods received would

-After some further refinement and eventual codification in various state statutes, this court-made exception to caveat emptor became by the 1940s today's implied warranty of merchantability, which protects consumers from defective merchandise even though they are in no sense "merchants".
+By the 1940s, after some further refinement and eventual codification in various state statutes, this court-made exception to caveat emptor became today's warranty of merchantability, which by law accompanies every sale of goods and protects consumers from defective merchandise even though they are in no sense "merchants".

 The limitation of the original common law warranty of merchantability was that a product need be merchantable only at the moment of sale.
 If it broke 10 minutes later, the warranty of merchantability did not apply — the sale was over, so the warranty of merchantability expired.

 Courts then created a fitness warranty to fill the gap.
 In its original form, it required a product to remain fit for its ordinary purpose for a reasonable time after the sale.

 So, taken together, the original implied warranties required

 (1) that a product be fit for its ordinary uses at the moment of sale and